Residual Multi-Fidelity Neural Network Computing

-Figure \ref{Ex1_tol1_points} shows the low-fidelity and high-fidelity quantities versus $\theta \in [-1,1]$ (solid lines) and the data (circle and triangle markers) available in the case $\varepsilon_{ {\text{TOL}}}=10^{-2}$.
-Figure \ref{Ex1_toal1_predictions} (left) shows the generated high-fidelity data by the network $ResNN$, and Figure \ref{Ex1_toal1_predictions} (right) shows the predicted high-fidelity quantity by the deep network $DNN$ for tolerance $\varepsilon_{ {\text{TOL}}}=10^{-2}$.
+Figure \ref{Ex1_tol1_points} shows the low-fidelity and high-fidelity quantities versus $\theta \in [-1,1]$ (solid lines) and the data (circle and triangle markers) available in the case $\varepsilon_{TOL}=10^{-2}$.
+Figure \ref{Ex1_toal1_predictions} (left) shows the pointwise mean of the generated high-fidelity data by the network $ResNN$ over all five training runs together with 2 standard deviations.
+The variance in the generated data is very small, barely visible in the plot, owing to the fact that $ResNN$ predicts a quantity that is very small in uniform norm relative to the high-fidelity QoI.
+Figure \ref{Ex1_toal1_predictions} (right) shows the pointwise mean predicted high-fidelity quantity by the deep network $DNN$ together with 2 standard deviations over the five independent training runs.